-NPR's business news starts with Europe's rocky economy.
+NPR's business news starts with some European optimism.

 (SOUNDBITE OF MUSIC)